mkulesh/onpc/README.md

 *To join the Enhanced Controller for Onkyo iOS beta*, install TestFlight and tap [this link on your iPhone or iPad](https://testflight.apple.com/join/oV5j2iMh)

 This app allows remote control of an Onkyo/Pioneer/Integra Network Player or a Network A/V Receiver via the "Integra Serial Communication Protocol".
+Some TEAC models like Teac NT-503 are also supported.

-Its two most popular features are music playback and sound profile management.
+The two most popular features of the app are music playback and sound profile management.
 Other benefits include:
 - Maximum privacy: No ads, no trackers, no telemetry, no special permissions like GPS
-- The modern material design supports different color themes and works on smartphones and/or tablets in portrait and landscape mode
+- The modern Material design supports different color themes, font sizes and works on smartphones and/or tablets in portrait and landscape mode
 - One-click access to music playback actions
 - Full music playback control (play, stop, pause, track up/down, time seek, repeat and random modes)
 - Full tone control (bass, center, treble and subwoofer levels)
+- Enhanced Play Queue support (add, replace, remove, clear, change playback order)
 - Tuneln Radio and Deezer streaming (if supported by receiver)
 - DAB / FM / AM (if supported by receiver)
 - Multi-zone support (if supported by receiver)
-- Multi-room support: Allows control groups of devices attached via FlareConnect (like Wireless Audio System NCP-302)
+- Multi-room support: Allows control of groups of devices attached via FlareConnect (like Wireless Audio System NCP-302)
 - Control of devices attached via RI
-- Enhanced Play Queue support (add, replace, remove, clear, change playback order)
-- Display device details and control device settings such as dimmer level, digital filter, auto power, sleep timer
+- Display device details and control device settings such as dimmer level, digital filter, auto power, and sleep timer
 - Allows control of receivers over an OpenVPN connection (even over a cellular connection)

 ## Supported devices